 FLY BUDAPEST, TRANSFER TO KISKUNSAG NATIONAL PARK

-We expect to arrive at the lodge in the early evening and, having checked in to our rooms, relax over the first of our lovely home-cooked Hungarian dinners, washed down perhaps with draught lager or a glass or two of the famous red wine Egri Bikavér - the bull’s blood of Eger.
+We expect to arrive at the lodge in the early evening and, having checked in to our rooms, relax over the first of our lovely home-cooked Hungarian dinners, perhaps washed down with draught lager or a glass or two of the famous red wine Egri Bikavér - the bull’s blood of Eger.
 Set in the heart of lovely Kiskunság National Park, this tranquil lodge will be our base throughout the holiday.
 Night at Kondor Eco-lodge, Kiskunság National Park

 KISKUNSÁG NATIONAL PARK

 Our thatched lodge is situated in a small area of woodland and the grounds are cool, shady and a haven for wildlife.
 From our rooms we can expect to hear the fluty song of the Golden Oriole, the purring of Turtle Doves and the staccato call of Lesser Spotted Woodpecker.
 Black Redstarts breed on the lodge buildings, and Short-toed Treecreeper, Spotted Flycatcher and Hawfinch are all regular visitors.
 There will be an opportunity each day to wander in the tranquil gardens before our 8am breakfast; the dining room table will be beautifully laid out with a range of cereals, yoghurts, salads, cold meats and cheeses, home-made jam and fruit.
-From this sumptuous fare we make our own picnic lunches as part of our daily routine.
+From this sumptuous fare we make up our own picnic lunches as part of our daily routine.

 A short stroll along a track takes us deeper into the forest - home to Honey Buzzard, Goshawk and Black Woodpecker - then to a clearing where it is possible to see Red-backed Shrike and, perhaps, Woodlark, Wryneck or Barred Warbler.
 Walking in the opposite direction leads to a path alongside a large hay meadow.
-Here we will see our first exotic Rollers, Bee-eaters, Hoopoes and Lesser Grey Shrikes and marvel at the variety and number of birds in the area.
+Here we will see our first exotic Rollers, Bee-eaters, Hoopoes and Lesser Grey Shrikes, and marvel at the variety and number of birds in the area.

 Unsurprisingly, on our first full day we have no need to venture far from our lodge.
 An area of short grassland holds good numbers of Sousliks, a hapless rodent which is the main food item of many of the local birds of prey.
 We visit an area where Bee-eaters nest in holes in the ground right next to the track, and these gorgeous birds allow close approach without being disturbed.
 They certainly decimate the local dragonfly population!

 The flat grassy plains of the Hungarian puszta has several different habitat types ranging from dry grassland to marshy meadow and other birds we might see in this area include Little Owl, Corn Bunting, Crested Lark and Tawny Pipit.
-Quail call from time to time off the beaten track, and the concentration of Rollers in Kiskunság makes it one of the best places in Europe to observe this colourful species - the population here continuing to increase due to the tireless efforts of the local conservationists to place nestboxes in strategic places.
+Quail call from time to time off the beaten track, and the concentration of Rollers in Kiskunság makes it one of the best places in Europe to observe this colourful species - the population here bucking the trend and continuing to increase due to the tireless efforts of the local conservationists to place nestboxes in strategic places.

-The roadside verges and flower-rich meadows are filled with butterflies.
-Our identification skills will be tested from the off by the blues with Silver-studded, Idas, Reverdin’s, Eastern Baton, Short-tailed and Eastern Short-tailed Blues amongst numerous possibilities!
+Kiskunság’s roadside verges and flower-rich meadows are filled with butterflies.
+Our identification skills will be tested from the off by the blues, with Silver-studded, Idas, Reverdin’s, Eastern Baton, Short-tailed and Eastern Short-tailed Blues amongst numerous possibilities!
 Pale Clouded and Eastern Pale Clouded Yellows are another difficult species pair, though separating Chestnut and Small Heaths will be rather more straightforward.
 Lesser Fiery Copper, Eastern Bath White, Marbled White and Wall Brown are very distinctive and we also hope to enjoy close looks at the aptly named Lesser Spotted Fritillary, one of the most sought-after butterflies of this region.

 After getting to grips with the wildlife near the lodge, we will head a little further afield the next day - although none of the drives are especially long, with nowhere more than an hour or so from Kondor.